open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 This package reads in TQL queries and converts them to invokable conditions and functions based on the TQL's grammar.

 The TQL is signal agnostic; it is not aware of the type of telemetry on which it will operate.
 Instead, the conditions and functions returned by the package must be passed a TransformContext, which provide access to the signal's telemetry.

 ## Grammar

-The TQL grammar includes Invocations, Values and Conditions.
+The TQL grammar includes Invocations, Values and Expressions.

 ### Invocations